oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Pick Sides and Declare Commanders

 There are two sides to every Throwdown, usually Coach vs Pilots but also occasionally Pilots vs Pilots instead.
-All players who wish to be involved should declare what side they are fighting on.

-On each side, whoever played the initiative card takes the lead.
-Only the Commander gets bonus draws at the start.
-Note that by backing up a Commander, you also expose yourself to consequences should your side lose.
+On each side, whoever played the initiative card takes the lead and is called the **Commander** for this Throwdown.
+The Commander is ultimately responsible for driving forward her side's agenda during the conflict, and is the only Pilot who gets Bonus Draws at the start.

+Any other Pilots who wish to back up the Commander should declare their intentions to do so.
+There is a limit to how many Pilots can act together in a Throwdown, set by the current Team Harmony.
+For example, if their Harmony is only at Yellow (3), then the Pilots can have at most three active players in the fight, including the Commander.
+If you want to be a stronger team, you gotta keep your Harmony up!

+Trigger-happy Pilots be warned: by backing up a Commander, you also expose yourself to consequences should your side lose!

+###### (SIDEBAR: On Commanders)

-The lead player does not need to be connected to the established Team social hierarchy in any way unless the players wish to do so.
-Red (the default "leader" of the group) doesn't have to be the Commander of every throwdown, and in fact the game is more fun if she frequently just assists!
+The role of "Commander" is only a temporary mechanical role, and not related to any actual team hierarchy that may exist within your game's narrative.
+The lead player does not need to be connected to the Team's established social ranks in any way unless the players wish to do so.
+Red (the default "leader" of the group) doesn't have to be the Commander of every Throwdown, and in fact the game is more fun if she frequently just assists!

 ### Does She Fight for Her Team, or for Herself?